BardMusicPlayer/BardMusicPlayer/README.md

 <section id="about">

-# About MeowMusic
+# About BardMusicPlayer
   <p> BardMusicPlayer is an automated music player for playing MIDI songs in FFXIV using the in-game bard performance mode.
-MeowMusic is a fork of BardMusicPlayer with fixes, improvements, and personal changes ahead of upstream -- with additional changes from various forks such as LightAmp.</p>
+BardMusicPlayer is a fork of BardMusicPlayer with fixes, improvements, and personal changes ahead of upstream -- with additional changes from various forks such as LightAmp.</p>
 </section>

 <section id="plugin">

-# Whiskers
+# DalamudDoot
-MeowMusic can be used with my custom <a href="https://github.com/Meowchestra/Whiskers">Whiskers</a> companion plugin for enhanced functionality.
+BardMusicPlayer can be used with my custom <a href="https://github.com/BardMusicPlayer/DalamudDoot">DalamudDoot</a> companion plugin for enhanced functionality.

 <details>
 <summary>Enhanced Features</summary>